oktadev/okta-blog/_source/_posts/2022-05-04-angular-microfrontend-deploy.md

 },
 ```

-Now what happens is if you navigate directly to the profile route, you'll first redirect to Okta's sign-in page, then redirect back to the profile route.
+Now if you navigate directly to the profile route, you'll first redirect to Okta's sign-in page, then redirect back to the profile route.

 Route protection works well from within the micro-frontend shell.
-But what if you navigate directly to the URI where the profile micro-frontend resides?
-You will still be able to navigate to the profile route within the micro-frontend because there isn't a guard within the profile application.
+But what if you navigate directly to the URI where the profile micro frontend resides?
+You will still be able to navigate to the profile route within the micro frontend because there isn't a guard within the profile application.

-This brings us to an interesting concept, in order to fully secure your micro-frontends, you should protect routes defined within your micro-frontend as well.
+This brings us to an interesting concept.
+In order to fully secure your micro frontends, you should protect routes defined within your micro frontend as well.
 To add the Okta route guard, you'll need to import the `OktaAuthModule` into the `mfe-profile` application's `AppModule`, and add the same configuration as you did for the `shell` application.
-The Module Federation configuration shares the Okta library between the applications when accessed via the host application, but `mfe-profile` will need it's own instance of authenticated state when accessed in isolation from the `shell` application.
-Having it's own instance of authenticated state means you should add sign in and sign out capability in the `AppComponent` of the `mfe-profile` application too.
-Doing so will also allow you to test each micro-frontend application independently.
+The Module Federation configuration shares the Okta library between the applications when accessed via the host application.
+In contrast, `mfe-profile` will need its own instance of authenticated state when accessed in isolation from the `shell` application.
+Having its own instance of authenticated state means you should add sign in and sign out capability in the `AppComponent` of the `mfe-profile` application too.
+This will also allow you to test each micro-frontend application independently.

 Security + testing = winning!

-## Build the micro-frontend on a relevant change
+## Build the micro frontend on a relevant change

 As mentioned in this post, the value of micro-frontends is the ability to deploy each application independently.
 In production systems, you may need to handle multiple build steps and build out an entire workflow of CI/CD, but for this tutorial, we can cheat a little and still get the benefits of separate deployments.
 We will add a configuration in Vercel only to kick off a build when there's changes in the relevant application code.